paulhiggs/dvb-sl-check/README.md

 If you want to start an HTTPS server, make sure you have `selfsigned.crt` and `selfsigned.key` files in the same directory.
 These can be generated (on Linux) with `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./selfsigned.key -out selfsigned.crt`

 Occassionally, the language-subtag-registry file can be updated from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry

+### Command Line Arguments
+--urls - this argument will force the classification scheme, country and language values to be read from the internet.
+Default is to load values from local files.